panditanvita/MovieBot-aka-Chappie/README.md

 '''

+interact with bot on the console ask for a movie that's in theatres. ask for 4 tickets. suggest a time of day. or suggest an exact time. or ask for a theatre and suggest a time of day.

-interact with bot on the console will finish by either fulfilling a request, or if you input "bye"
+will finish by either fulfilling a request, or if you input "bye"
 ***

+***
-idea of an 'expert system' with a knowledge base and logical rule-set. keeps track of state and can respond to certain movie-related inputs
+####design: idea of an 'expert system' with a knowledge base and logical rule-set. keeps track of state and can respond to certain movie-related inputs
+***

 ***